 Foreign currency and investment risk is the risk that changes in exchange rates that will adversely affect the fair value of investments in foreign securities.
 The Program does not have any direct investment in foreign fixed income securities.
 Certain program options allocate assets to underlying mutual funds that are exposed to foreign currency and investment risk.
-At June 30, 2016, the International Equity Fund, the International Equity Index Fund and the Emerging Markets Equity Index Fund significantly invested in foreign securities.
+At June 30, 2017, the TIAA-CREF International Equity Fund, the TIAA-CREF International Equity Index Fund, the Vanguard Total International Bond Index Fund and the Vanguard Emerging Markets Stock Index Fund significantly invested in foreign securities.